bonniehou-unimelb/IT-Project-group-10/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Once you have confirmed the server is working, stop it by pressing `Ctrl+C` in the terminal before proceeding to backend setup.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.